 Muscle tissue contains more Mitochondria, the powerhouse of the cell where fatty acids (from stored fat) are sent to be burned, than any other tissue in the human body.
 If you lift weights, over time you’ll develop more muscle mass and less fat mass, and the more muscle mass you develop, the more fat your body will burn.

-Most people hate training fasted, and I agree…But the benefits pertaining to fat-loss cannot be denied.
+Most people hate fasted cardio, and I agree…But the benefits pertaining to fat-loss cannot be denied.
 If you’re obsessive about maintaining strength and can’t bear to lift without eating a nice high protein/high carb pre-workout meal, than this section isn’t for you…but neither is getting shredded.

 The truth is that fasted state training is a great way to burn fat.
 This is because when you’re in a fasted state (if you haven’t eaten in at least 6 hours, you’re in a fasted state) your Insulin levels are at baseline and your body is in “fat-burning mode”.